Goat Lees Maths Curriculum

 This approach means our pupils should leave our school with a deep, long-term, secure and adaptable understanding of Maths.
 This way of learning is something that we want pupils to acquire, so a ‘mastery Maths curriculum’ aims to help pupils, over time, acquire mastery of the subject.

-There a number of elements which will help children develop mastery of Maths;
+There are a number of elements which will help children develop mastery of Maths;

 • fluency (rapid and accurate recall and application of facts and concepts)